dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-automation-customproperties-cmdb/index.en.md

 * Screen shot of ABX Action code and inputs
 * I created a Blog that goes into detail about [ABX Action Constants and Secrets](https://www.vcrocs.info/unlocking-the-potential-vmware-aria-automation-abx-secrets-action-constants/).
 Take a look for more information.
+* Using ABX Action Constants and Secrets is a recommended best practice for enhancing security and simplifying updates to values shared across multiple ABX Actions.

 {{< image src="customproperties-04.png" caption="Click to see Larger Image of Screen Shot">}}

 ---

 * ABX Action Function PowerShell Code
+  * Connects to vCenter to retrieve the "bios id" value
+  * Connects to VCF Automation to obtain an access token
+  * Adds a new customProperty to the VM deployment
+  * Confirms that the customProperty value has been successfully set

 <small><span style="color: red; font-weight: bold;">Click arrow to expand the PowerShell code:</span></small>